cwrichardson/flurdymail/README.md

 This is here mostly to help people avoid rabbit holes I've already navigated.

-SHA256 (and SHA512) is a strong hash; however, attackers are clever.
+SHA256 (also SHA512) is a strong hash; however, attackers are clever.
 Because people don't generally use strong passwords, and because they often use the same passwords in multiple places, many passwords can be gleaned from a rainbow table (a table that takes known hashes and maps them to